Travel Budget Guide

 How much do tours and activities cost in Guatemala?

-Tour prices vary: Day tours cost $25-60 (volcano hikes, city tours, market visits), multi-day tours cost $100-300 (Tikal overnight, jungle treks), adventure activities cost $30-80 (zip-lining, kayaking, diving), and entrance fees range from $5-20 for most archaeological sites and national parks.
+Day tours cost $25-60 (volcano hikes, city tours), multi-day tours $100-300 (Tikal overnight), adventure activities $30-80, and entrance fees $5-20 for most sites.

 Is Guatemala cheaper than Mexico or Costa Rica?